 Paramedics are first responders who provide the most advanced emergency medical care to patients, then communicate what they observed on the scene and during transport to medical professionals at a hospital.
 They respond to emergency calls and perform life-saving procedures at the scene and during transport, and may administer intravenous medications and advanced medical treatments that emergency medical technicians (EMTs) with basic and intermediate licensure are not trained to use.
 Paramedics must be able to work under pressure and have a broad understanding of injuries and treatment options.
 They need to be comfortable working more than 40 hours a week, being on-call and working irregular hours.

-According to the U.S. Bureau of Labor Statistics (BLS), employment for paramedics and emergency medical technicians is expected to increase 24 percent for the years 2014 through 2024, which is notably faster than average.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for paramedics and emergency medical technicians is expected to increase faster than the average for that of the job market as a whole through 2028.
 Growth is spurred by an increasing number of elderly citizens who need medical care.

 Educational Requirements for Paramedics